davidbestue/Basic-statistical-analysis/README.md

 # Basic-statistical-analysis
 Statistical analysis in python

+(both the .py and the .ipynb for jupyter notebook)

 Script to run statistical analysis in python

 If you have data with a group structure this performs